How to Get Screen Coordinates on Windows 11, macOS & For Designers / QA Testing

 Windows Multi-Monitor Behavior

 Windows treats multiple monitors as a single virtual desktop.
 The primary monitor holds the (0, 0) origin.
 Monitors placed to the left produce negative X coordinates; monitors placed above produce negative Y coordinates.
+Conversely, monitors to the right extend beyond the primary's resolution — a secondary 1080p monitor to the right of a 1080p primary starts at X=1920.
 You can verify your layout by opening Settings > System > Display and observing how the monitor rectangles are arranged relative to each other.

 How to Get Mouse Coordinates on macOS